Kaist-ICLab/EmoWork/readme.md

   <b>A Multimodal Dataset for Assessing <i>Emotion</i>, <i>Stress</i>, <br>and <i>Emotional Workload</i> in Interpersonal Work Scenario</b>
 </p>

-# 💻 EmoWorker: Technical Validation Code
+# 💻 EmoWork: Technical Validation Code
 📌 This repository contains supplementary code and technical validation materials for the manuscript
-> **"EmoWorker: A Multimodal Dataset for Assessing Emotion, Stress, and Emotional Workload in Interpersonal Work Scenario"** (*under review*)
+> **"EmoWork: A Multimodal Dataset for Assessing Emotion, Stress, and Emotional Workload in Interpersonal Work Scenario"** (*under review*)

-The dataset itself is available at [Zenodo - EmoWorker](https://zenodo.org/uploads/15181220).
+The dataset itself is available at [Zenodo - EmoWork](https://zenodo.org/uploads/15181220).
 <br>

 ## 📁 Repository Structure